Event Handling

 Viewing Events and Listeners

-Use the command php webman event:list to view all the events and listeners configured in the project.
+Use the command php webman event:list to view all events and listeners configured for the project.

-Event handling is not asynchronous.
-Events are not suitable for handling slow business logic, which should be done using message queues.
-For example, webman/redis-queue.
+Event handling is not asynchronous, and events are not suitable for processing slow business.
+Slow business should be handled using a message queue, for example, webman/redis-queue